schollz/raspberry-pi-turnkey/README.md

 Then you can copy the image to your computer using the following command

 ```
-$ sudo dd if=/dev/mmcblk0 of=~/2018-turnkey.img bs=1M count=2400 status=progress
+$ sudo dd if=/dev/mmcblk0 of=/some/place/turnkey.img bs=1M count=2400 status=progress
 ```

 Again `/dev/mmcblk0` is your SD card which you can determine using `fdisk -l`.
+The location of the image, `/some/place/`, should be set by you.

-## 4. Test the resized image
+## 4. Test the turnkey image

-The new image will be in `~/2018-turnkey.img` which you can use to flash other SD cards.
+The new image will be in `/some/place/2018-turnkey.img` which you can use to flash other SD cards.
 To test it out, get a new SD card and do:

 ```
-$ sudo dd bs=4M if=~/2018-turnkey.img of=/dev/mmcblk0 conv=fsync status=progress
+$ sudo dd bs=4M if=/some/place/turnkey.img of=/dev/mmcblk0 conv=fsync status=progress
 ```

 # Roadmap

 - [ ] Add messaging system to send the LAN IP address once online
 - [ ] Add startup hooks for when it is online (for now just [edit these lines](https://github.com/schollz/raspberry-pi-turnkey/blob/master/startup.py#L70))

+If you'd like to contribute, please do send a PR!

 # License